okfde/okfn.de/content/blog/2026/2026-01-15-Menstrual-Leave-Policy-en.md

 title: 'Menstrual Leave Policy'
 publishedDate: 2026-01-15
 ---
-**[taz](https://taz.de/Geschlechtergerechte-Arbeitswelt/!6143993/) newspaper reported on OKF: In many countries and companies, there is a debate about whether menstrual pain and cycle-related discomfort should be recognised as grounds for additional days off as part of a gender-equitable working environment.** Such regulations exist in some countries by law (e.g. in Japan, South Korea and Taiwan) and voluntarily in many companies. **We have had this model in place since 2021, anchored in our Menstrual Leave Policy.
+**Newspaper [taz](https://taz.de/Geschlechtergerechte-Arbeitswelt/!6143993/) reported on OKF: In many countries and companies, there is a debate about whether menstrual pain and cycle-related discomfort should be recognised as grounds for additional days off as part of a gender-equitable working environment.** Such regulations exist in some countries by law (e.g. in Japan, South Korea and Taiwan) and voluntarily in many companies. **We have had this model in place since 2021, anchored in our Menstrual Leave Policy.
 We spoke to Sonja Fischbauer, our organisational developer, about it.**

 ## Dear Sonja, how long has there been a Menstrual Leave Policy in our organisation and why did we introduce it?